eshaprogress/advprogress/README.md

 # Pre-requisites
 --------------------------

- please make sure that http services are not running on your local machine, if so, locate the local nginx/apache service and stop the daemon
+Please make sure that http services are not running on your local machine, if so, locate the local nginx/apache service and stop the daemon

 If you have a MAC os you can use
- `sudo nginx -s stop`
+- `sudo nginx -s stop`

 If you're using heroku to initialize project file
 - (this will ush all .env files to environment vars)